INSPIRED BY | MASTERS & MUSES | CABANA MAGAZINE

 “Loulou de la Falaise,” wrote Pierre Bergé in The Glamorous Romantic’s foreword, “Such a French name for a British woman who was…so British.”
 Indeed, the half-French, half-Anglo-Irish Loulou inherited the best from her father, a dapper marquis who haunted the members-only Jockey Club, and her beautiful mother, Maxime Birley, the bohemian Parisian artist and former Schiaparelli model.

-Although Loulou possessed her mother’s confidence and precision, acutely aware of the looks that suited her androgynous frame, her adventurous choices – expressed by bold color palette and elaborate jewellery – and self-deprecating nature felt distinctly English.
+Although Loulou possessed a French woman's confidence and precision, acutely aware of the looks that suited her androgynous frame, her adventurous choices – expressed by bold color palette and elaborate jewellery – and self-deprecating nature felt distinctly English.
 When stopped at JFK airport in the 1980s – “say lady, do you work in the circus?” enquired the customs officer, faced with four suitcases of her Aladdin’s Cave of accessories – Loulou dined off the story for weeks.

 With Saint Laurent, she shared a special contact.
 “There were no lengthy discussions or debates,” recalled Marion McEvoy.
 “But lots of communication through gestures and glances.”
 Meanwhile, she became the house’s unofficial stylist choosing the right dress for fellow icons, such as Romy Schneider, or film outfits for stars like Catherine Deneuve.
 “Loulou’s big expression was, ‘let’s de-dramatize the situation,’” recalls Hélène de Ludinghausen, then in charge of YSL couture.
 “It was a helpful attitude.”